KDE/kmime/README.md

 The `text/plain` node is therefore a `child` of the `multipart/mixed` node.
 The `multipart/mixed` node is a `parent` of the other two nodes.
 The `image/jpeg` node is a **sibling** of the `text/plain` node.
 `Multipart` nodes are the only nodes that have children, other nodes are **leaf** nodes.
-The body of a multipart node consists of all complete child nodes (MIME header and MIME body), seperated by the boundary.
+The body of a multipart node consists of all complete child nodes (MIME header and MIME body), separated by the boundary.

 Each MIME part can have a different content transfer encoding.
 In the above example, the text part has a `7bit` CTE, while the image part has a `base64` CTE.
-The multipart/mixed node does not specifiy a CTE, multipart nodes always have `7bit` as the CTE.
-This is because the body of multipart nodes can only consist of bytes in the 7 bit range: The boundary is 7 bit, the MIME headers are 7 bit, and the MIME bodies are already ancoded with the CTE of the child MIME part, and are therefore also 7 bit.
+The multipart/mixed node does not specify a CTE, multipart nodes always have `7bit` as the CTE.
+This is because the body of multipart nodes can only consist of bytes in the 7 bit range: The boundary is 7 bit, the MIME headers are 7 bit, and the MIME bodies are already encoded with the CTE of the child MIME part, and are therefore also 7 bit.
 This means no CTE for multipart nodes is necessary.

 The MIME part for the image does not specify a charset parameter in the content type header field.
 This